Why a No-Fault Attendance Policy May Cause Problems for Your HR Consulting Strategy

 Real Costs: Turnover, Engagement, and Legal Risk

-According to Gallup, U.S. businesses are on track to lose $1 trillion due to voluntary turnover by 2025.
-That’s a trillion—with a T. And a big reason people leave?
-They don’t feel seen, supported, or fairly treated.
+Gallup says U.S. businesses are on track to lose $1 trillion to voluntary turnover by 2025.
+Why do people leave?
+A big reason is that they don’t feel valued or supported.

-At INFINITI HR, we help business owners design people-first policies that reduce turnover and drive loyalty.
-Our scalable HR consulting services support everything from hiring and employee onboarding best practices to benefits and career development, so you get more than just compliance.
+At INFINITI HR, we help business owners design policies that reduce turnover and drive loyalty.
+Our scalable HR services support everything from hiring to benefits to career development—so you get more than just compliance.
 You get a strategy.
 Check it out here.

 Interested in other current employment trends?
 Click the link to view the recent blog: What Basketball Can Teach HR Consulting Services: Workplace Lessons from the Court, or check back for more on human resources, payroll, insurance, and benefits.